ray-project/ray/doc/source/data/transforming-datastreams.rst

     # -> GroupBy Reduce: 100%|████████████████████████████████████| 1/1 [00:00<00:00, 133.51it/s]
     # -> {'mean(A)': 0.9, 'std(A)': 0.8306623862918076, 'mean(B)': 9.0, 'std(B)': 5.744562646538029}

-Combine aggreations with batch mapping to transform datasets using computed statistics.
+Combine aggreations with batch mapping to transform datastreams using computed statistics.
 For example, you can efficiently standardize feature columns and impute missing values with calculated column means.